-- Sexual misconduct - Including but not limited to rape; sexual assault; stalking; domestic violence; dating violence; sexual harassment; unwanted sexual contact; and other sexual violence.
-See Maria College's full Sexual Misconduct Policy on page 38. - Academic misconduct - Including but not limited to plagiarism; cheating; forgery and/or alteration of institutional records; unauthorized use of electronic devices during testing; disruptive classroom behavior; and other forms of academic dishonesty.
-See Maria College's full Academic Integrity Policy on page 56. - Abusive, threatening, and/or dangerous behavior - Including but not limited to verbal abuse; threatening behaviors or statements; conduct that endangers the health, safety, or welfare of any person; engaging in fighting and/or other violent behavior; bullying, harassment, and/or hazing; possession, use, storage, or sale of firearms and/or weapons on campus; unauthorized surveillance of any person; intentionally making a false report of an emergency; and other behaviors that would reasonably endanger, alarm, threaten, or harass any person. - Misuse, theft, damage, defacement, and/or destruction of College property - Including but not limited to arson; tampering with fire safety equipment and/or devices; misuse and/or abuse of College computers, email communication systems, information technology networks, or other technology systems as delineated in the College's Computer Use Policy and other information technology policies; and other damaging conduct. - Health & safety violations - ncluding but not limited to: refusal to abide by and/or purposeful non-compliance with federal, State, local, and/or institutional requirements relevant to the COVID-19 pandemic; and any act which is deemed by the College to pose a potential risk of harm to the health and/or safety of the Maria College community or to the public at large. - Possession, use, storage, or sale of alcohol and/or drugs while on campus property or the premises of academic field sites and clinical placements, and/or while participating in academic field work, College-affiliated volunteer opportunities, events sponsored by or affiliated with the College, or other events at which an individual is serving in a student capacity or as a representative of the College - Smoking, vaping, and/or the use, burning, or carrying of a lighted cigarette, cigar, pipe, e-cigarette, or any other matter or substances containing tobacco and/or nicotine while on College property - Gambling on College property - Non-cooperation or non-compliance with instructions, directives, or reasonable requests from the Dean of Students, campus security officers, other College officials, or law enforcement officers
+- Including but not limited to plagiarism; cheating; forgery and/or alteration of institutional records; unauthorized use of electronic devices during testing; disruptive classroom behavior; and other forms of academic dishonesty.
+See Maria College's full Academic Integrity Policy on page 56. - · Abusive, threatening, and/or dangerous behavior - Including but not limited to verbal abuse; threatening behaviors or statements; conduct that endangers the health, safety, or welfare of any person; engaging in fighting and/or other violent behavior; bullying, harassment, and/or hazing; possession, use, storage, or sale of firearms and/or weapons on campus; unauthorized surveillance of any person; intentionally making a false report of an emergency; and other behaviors that would reasonably endanger, alarm, threaten, or harass any person. - Misuse, theft, damage, defacement, and/or destruction of College property - Including but not limited to arson; tampering with fire safety equipment and/or devices; misuse and/or abuse of College computers, email communication systems, information technology networks, or other technology systems as delineated in the College's Computer Use Policy and other information technology policies; and other damaging conduct.

+• Health & safety violations

+- Including but not limited to: refusal to abide by and/or purposeful non-compliance with federal, State, local, and/or institutional requirements relevant to the COVID-19 pandemic; and any act which is deemed by the College to pose a potential risk of harm to the health and/or safety of the Maria College community or to the public at large. - Possession, use, storage, or sale of alcohol and/or drugs while on campus property or the premises of academic field sites and clinical placements, and/or while participating in academic field work, College-affiliated volunteer opportunities, events sponsored by or affiliated with the College, or other events at which an individual is serving in a student capacity or as a representative of the College. - Smoking, vaping, and/or the use, burning, or carrying of a lighted cigarette, cigar, pipe, e-cigarette, or any other matter or substances containing tobacco and/or nicotine while on College property. - Gambling on College property. - Non-cooperation or non-compliance with instructions, directives, or reasonable requests from the Dean of Students, campus security officers, other College officials, or law enforcement officers